munishm/bicep-workshop/Challenges/Challenge2.md

 "ChocoFaco" development team is moving from Virtual machines to managed services on Azure.
 Their new application needs to run on a windows App service which also requires some dependecies to run.
 You are given a task to do the following:

 1. Create a new Windows App service & share the app service URL with the development team.
-2. The Application also requires a Cosmos DB to persist the data.
+2. The Application also requires a Cosmos DB SQL API to persist the data.
 3. The Application stores files into Blob storage account.
 4. The Application also uses a SignalR service to messaging game play with kids.